ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_rs_rainbow.jpg)](gradient_rs_rainbow.jpg)

-With this method you can use any color combination and order for the gradients generation.
+With this method you can use any color combination and order for the gradient generation.
 This makes it very well suited to generating [Color Lookup Tables](../color_mods/#color_lut).

 ### Interpolated Lookup Gradients {#gradient_interpolate}